 - Always indicate where you are.
 Leave no room for confusion by highlighting the menu item.

 - Use web conventions.
 Although conventions do not work for labels, when it comes to placement, order, extra details, or using styles for highlighting menu items, it does magic, making the user experience smooth and hassle-free.

 - Align website navigation with marketing strategy.
 If you need to place a call-to-action or special offer, choose a website navigation design that will perfectly cover all the information and still stay handy and clean.

 - Listen to your customers.
 To create website navigation that resonates with your users and provides a comfortable user experience, you need to meet user's requirements.
 Do A/B tests and collect feedbacks to define the best option.

 Last but not least, if in doubt, always address this issue to a professional web design agency.
-Working in different niches, the team of website professionals is perfectly aware of what structure and type of website navigation fit the project best.
+Working in different niches, the team of web design professionals is perfectly aware of what structure and type of website navigation fit the project best.
 Whether you are up to a SaaS website design or website design, they will find the best solution for you and your audience.

 Collection of the Best Website Navigation Examples

 While mega menus are not appropriate for every site, still some niches cannot leave without them.
 One of such niches is eCommerce.
 Here mega menus stand behind an excellent navigation experience for a user.
 Asos is vivid proof of that.